-So burglars break into your home.
+Burglars break into your home.
 Where do they go first?
 Studies tell us that thieves don't want to spend too much time trespassing since the longer they’re there, the more likely they are to be discovered.
 Most thieves will be in and out of your place in just a few minutes so they need to go where they are most likely to find valuables.
 Most thieves head straight for the master bedroom and dig through the drawers of your night stand or dresser to find your valuables.
-They'll check these places first since they are the most likely places where you might have stashed some jewelry, money, or other small yet expensive stuff.
-One of the best ways to hinder a thief from finding your valuable belongings in situations like this is by hiding them in a diversion safe.
+They'll check these places first since they are the most likely places where you might have stashed some jewelry, money, or other small yet expensive things.
+One of the best ways to hinder a thief from finding your valuable belongings in situations like this is to hide them in a diversion safe.

-A diversion safe is any type of container or compartment that you can hide your goods in.
-It is disguised as a normal everyday item.
+A diversion safe is any type of container or compartment that you can hide your goods in that is disguised as a normal everyday item.
 A diversion safe can be anything from an empty can of shaving cream or iced tea to a wall safe hidden behind that picture of your family from your vacation to the Bahamas.

-One of the most usual sites in or around any home are potted plants.
-You can actually purchase a flower pot that has a fake plant on top that you can lift up to hide your valuables in the secret compartment underneath.
-If you don’t want to buy anything new you can always use one of your real plants.
-Put your money and other valuables in a container, then bury it inside of the soil, and then put your real plant back in.
+One of the most normal sites in or around any home are potted plants.
+Take advantage of this by purchasing a flower pot that has a fake plant on top.
+Simply lift up the fake plant to hide your valuables in the secret compartment underneath.
+If you don’t want to buy anything new, you can always use one of your real plants.
+Put your money and other valuables in a container then bury it inside of a pot of soil, and then put your real plant back in.
 This diversion safe can make it difficult to retrieve your valuables from their hiding place without making a mess but it's very unlikely that thieves in their limited window of time will spend their time uprooting your beautiful flowers to look for valuables.

 If you are looking for a small compartment for hiding cash out of sight then this may be a good choice for you.
 Although the container within the brush is small and doesn't have a locking mechanism it is an unlikely place a robber with a small amount of time is going to be checking for your valuables.
 As an added bonus you can brush your hair with it since it is a real hairbrush.